Sinking of the Titanic: Departure of the lifeboats

 Many of the third-class passengers were also confronted with the sight of water pouring into their quarters on E, F and G decks.
 Carl Jansson, one of the relatively small number of third-class survivors, later recalled:

 Then I run down to my cabin to bring my other clothes, watch and bag but only had time to take the watch and coat when water with enormous force came into the cabin and I had to rush up to the deck again where I found my friends standing with lifebelts on and with terror painted on their faces.
 What should I do now, with no lifebelt and no shoes and no cap?

 The lifeboats were lowered every few minutes on each side, but most of the boats were greatly under-filled.
 No. 5 left with 41 aboard, No. 3 had 32 aboard, No. 8 left with 39 and No. 1 left with just 12 out of a capacity of 40.
 The evacuation did not go smoothly and passengers suffered accidents and injuries as it progressed.
 One woman fell between lifeboat No. 10 and the side of the ship but someone caught her by the ankle and hauled her back onto the promenade deck, where she made a successful second attempt at boarding.
 First-class passenger Annie Stengel had several ribs broken when a German-American doctor and his brother jumped into No. 5, squashing her and knocking her unconscious.
 The lifeboats' descent was likewise risky.
 No. 6 was nearly flooded during the descent by water discharging out of the ship's side, but successfully made it away from the ship.
 No. 3 came close to disaster when, for a time, one of the davits jammed, threatening to pitch the passengers out of the lifeboat and into the sea.

 By 01:20, the seriousness of the situation was now apparent to the passengers above decks, who began saying their goodbyes, with husbands escorting their wives and children to the lifeboats.
-Distress flares were fired every few minutes to attract the attention of any ships nearby and the radio operators repeatedly sent the distress signal CQD.
+A total of eight distress flares were fired, one going up every few minutes, in hopes of attracting the attention of any ships.
+In addition, the ship's radio operators repeatedly sent the distress signal CQD.
 Radio operator Harold Bride suggested to his colleague Jack Phillips that he should use the SOS signal, as it "may be your last chance to send it".
 Contrary to what Bride thought, SOS was not a new call, having been used many times before.
 The two radio operators contacted other ships to ask for assistance.
 Several responded, of which RMS Carpathia was the closest, at 58 mi away.
 She was a much slower vessel than Titanic and, even driven at her maximum speed of 17 kn, would take four hours to reach the sinking ship.
 Another to respond was SS Mount Temple, which set a course and headed for Titanic's position but was stopped en route by pack ice.